-Our internal assessments during 2020/21 suggested that the performance of disadvantaged pupils was lower than in 2019 in key areas of the curriculum.
+Our internal assessments during 2021/22 suggested that the performance of disadvantaged pupils was lower than in 2019 in key areas of the curriculum.
 Across the school, disadvantaged pupils achieved a lower average standardised score in reading, spelling and maths compare to pupils considered as not disadvantaged.

-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees.
-As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils.
-Despite accessing quality, online provision and many being able to attend school, the impact of the disruption caused by the pandemic is clear.
-It is worth noting that despite this, disadvantaged pupils did make progress across the academic year from baseline assessments taken in the autumn of 2020.
-Although the school followed a recovery curriculum and pupils settled well, the experience was unsettling.
-The school looked to support pupils with a high level of emotional / behavioural need through contact with a learning mentor.
+As evidenced in schools across the country, school closure due to Covid was most detrimental to our disadvantaged pupils.
+Despite accessing quality, online provision and many being able to attend school, the impact of the disruption caused by the pandemic was clear.
+The school followed a recovery curriculum and pupils settled well.
+The school supported pupils with a high level of emotional / behavioural need through contact with a learning mentor.
 (Which began 2021-22.)
-In addition to this, the school has limited access to a play therapist.
+In addition to this, the school had limited access to a play therapist.
 This has been made available to children in receipt of pupil premium, although this has not been funded by PPG funding.
 All funding received is spent on staffing in order to support children both in class and through targeted groups.

-Overall attendance in 2020/21 was good and was higher than the national average.
+Overall attendance in 2021/22 was good and was higher than the national average.